Jane Van Etten: Biography

-Van Etten was a native of St. Paul, Minnesota; the daughter of Isaac Van Etten, a prominent local lawyer and politician, she was descended from the Van Etten family of New York.
-She studied music in New York City, Paris, and London; her debut came as Siébel in Faust at the Theatre Royal, Drury Lane in 1895.
+Van Etten was a native of St. Paul, Minnesota, the daughter of Isaac Van Etten, a prominent local lawyer and politician, and Jane Oakes Van Etten.
+She was descended from the Van Etten family of New York.
+She studied music and opera singing in New York City, Paris, and London.
 Among her teachers was Mathilde Marchesi.
+Her stage debut came as Siébel in Faust at the Theatre Royal, Drury Lane in 1895.

-Upon her marriage in 1901 she gave up singing to concentrate on composition, though she later worked as a teacher of voice in Chicago; she and her husband, Alfred Burritt Andrews, lived in Evanston, Illinois.
-Besides the opera, her compositions include songs.
+She returned to the United States to concertize.
+By 1901 her reputation was good enough that Benton Harbor's orchestra was advertising itself using Van Etten's name, despite no formal connection or performances.
+In 1901 she married architect Alfred Burritt Andrews and settled in Evanston, Illinois.
+After her wedding she gave up singing to concentrate on composition, though she later worked as a teacher of voice in Chicago.
 Her teachers of composition included Alexander von Fielitz and Bernhard Ziehn.